 - Winter: Boys and Girls Basketball

-- Spring: Boys and Girls Track and Boys Volleyball
+- Spring: Boys and Girls Track, Boys Volleyball, and Girls Softball

 After-School Enrichment Classes